Joshuadada/invoice/README.md

 ## Project Overview

-This project is an **Invoice Management System** that allows users to manage invoices, check payment statuses, view invoice details, and perform related activities.
+This project is an **Invoice Management System** that allows users to view invoice details, and perform related activities.
 The frontend is built with React using TypeScript to ensure type safety, and Tailwind CSS with Flowbite to deliver a modern and clean UI.

 ## Technologies Used